-- Secretaries should print annual health condition reports (formerly known as blue cards). - Secretaries should then input health conditions from the report into Skyward.
-It doesn't happen automatically. - Secretaries should provide the school nurse with a copy of the report. - Secretaries can provide teachers a copy of the health condition report if it includes information about students in their class.
+- Secretaries should print annual health condition reports, that are now on a green card (formerly known as blue cards). - Secretaries should then input health conditions from the report into Skyward.
+It doesn't happen automatically. - Secretaries should provide the school nurse with a copy of the report. - Secretaries can provide teachers a copy of the health condition report if it includes info. about students in their class.